 Source: Verdantix from INX Software “Exploring End-to-End EHS Management” webinar

 Technology has transformed the way EHS is managed.
-It has allowed management systems to become more finely tuned to individual organisation requirements and needs.
+It has allowed management systems to become more finely tuned to individual organization requirements and needs.
 EHS management systems have redefined the role of corporate culture to highlight the salience of and increasing EHS performance credibility.

-Incidents, accidents and other injury-type events in INX InControl can be linked directly to obligations in INX InForm (our platform with tools to centrally manage obligations, stakeholders, issues and communications) to make communication efficient and accurate across the whole organisation.
+Incidents, accidents and other injury-type events in INX InControl can be linked directly to obligations in INX InForm (our platform with tools to centrally manage obligations, stakeholders, issues and communications) to make communication efficient and accurate across the whole organization.

 Let us remember the importance of using facts and insights to drive decision-making.
 Many companies lack a “single source of truth” when it comes to data, connecting complex processes and mining data trapped in antiqued data systems.
-The ability to gather, organise, interpret, and act on data and analytics is the defining competitive differentiator.
+The ability to gather, organize, interpret, and act on data and analytics is the defining competitive differentiator.
 Companies that embrace it have an edge.